Owned by

 A concern that you have committed ‘Contract cheating’ should be reported to the Deputy Dean (Academic Affairs) of the student’s College.
 The Deputy Dean (Academic Affairs) will then determine whether a formal investigation of the concern is required and if so, will appoint an Investigating Officer to investigate the concern under the process in paragraphs 27-32 of the Academic Misconduct Procedure.

 Once the formal investigation has been concluded the Investigating Officer will provide a report to the Deputy Dean (Academic Affairs) who will decide the next course of action.
-This may include referring the case to the Secretary to the Professional Suitability and Misconduct Board for consideration by the Vice Chancellor’s Representative (VCR) or an Academic Misconduct Panel.
+This may include referring the case to the Secretary to the Fitness to Practice & Misconduct Board for consideration by the Vice Chancellor’s Representative (VCR) or, more usually, an Academic Misconduct Panel.
 Alternatively, the Deputy Dean (Academic Affairs) may decide that the student’s conduct relates to poor academic practice, in which case the concern will be dismissed and you will be warned about future practice and directed to sources of guidance and information.
 (Academic Misconduct Procedure, paragraph 33).

 5. What if you are found to have committed the offence of ‘Contract cheating’ on the balance of probabilities?

-If it is determined that it is more likely than not that you have committed ‘Contract Cheating’ on the balance of probabilities the likely penalty is expulsion.
-However, each case is considered on its own merits and there are a range of possible penalties.
+If it is determined that it is more likely than not that you have committed ‘Contract Cheating’ on the balance of probabilities the indicative penalty is expulsion.
+However, each case is considered on its own merits and there are a range of possible penalties set out in the Academic Misconduct Procedure.

 Your application to be admitted into a regulated profession may also be put at risk if you are found to have engaged in ‘contract cheating’.
 This is because you may be seen to have failed to maintain the appropriate standards required by the relevant professional body and this could compromise your professional suitability.
-The Professional Suitability Procedure sets out the process to be followed when professional suitability concerns are raised.
+The Fitness to Practise Procedure sets out the process to be followed when professional suitability concerns are raised.

 6. What does the University do to prevent ‘Contract cheating’?